thirdreplicator/raku-transaction-server/README.md

 but you pay for it with increased latency.

 With a transaction server, you get transactions, decreased latency due to caching and the ACID properties that you expect for application development.

+## Similar work

+This project was partially inspired by Datomic.